Hong Kong: Environment

-Air pollution in Hong Kong is considered a serious problem.
-It became a concern soon after the start of 2000s.
+Air pollution in Hong Kong is considered a major problem.
+It became a concern soon after the start of the 2000s.
 According to the Environmental Protection Department (EPD), the major air pollutants in Hong Kong include nitrogen oxides (NO_{x}), sulphur dioxide (SO_{2}), respirable suspended particulates (RSP or PM_{10}), fine suspended particulates (FSP or PM_{2.5}), volatile organic compounds (VOC), carbon monoxide (CO), ozone and lead.